Mattlister/FilmDBMain/README.md

 * I also asked for the site to be tested through Slack in Peer Review which gave me some great feedback.

-* I ran my code through validators on a regular basis such as the [W3c Validator] and through [PEP8]
+* I ran my code through validators on a regular basis such as the [W3CValidator](https://validator.w3.org/) and through [PEP8](http://pep8online.com/)

 ### Deployment